templ-fun/evm-protocol/README.md

 - Dictatorship: when enabled, the priest may call `onlyDAO` actions directly with no voting window or timelock.
 The priest can exercise the full DAO surface, including `batchDAO` for arbitrary external calls executed from the templ address.
 When dictatorship is disabled, all `onlyDAO` actions execute via governance.
 - Snapshots: eligibility is frozen by join sequence at proposal creation, then again at quorum.
 - Caps/pauses: optional `maxMembers` (auto‑pauses at cap) plus `joinPaused` toggle.
-- Governance access: proposing and voting require membership; the proposer’s vote is counted YES at creation.
+- Governance access: proposing and voting require membership; proposers auto‑vote YES only when they are allowed to vote (i.e., not excluded by council mode).

 ### Donations: Address and Custody
 - Donation address: Send donations to the templ contract address (the TEMPL/router address).
 There is no separate “treasury address”.
 “Treasury” is an accounting bucket inside the templ that tracks how much of the templ’s on-chain balance is available for governance withdrawals versus reserved for member rewards.